 43. What did Noel mean in Latin before being used for Christmas?

-45. What’s the most popular Christmas play featuring toys that come to life?
+45. What is the most popular Christmas stage work featuring toys that come to life?

-46. Where did The Nutcracker start?
-Bonus points for when.
+46. Where did The Nutcracker premiere – and when?

 47. What song talks about multiple days of the Christmas celebration?

-48. Who got ran over by a reindeer?
-Bonus points for when
+48. Who got run over by a reindeer – and when?

-49. What political cartoonist created Santa’s look?
-Bonus points for when.
+49. What political cartoonist helped shape Santa’s look?

-50. When was Christmas celebrated initially by Christians in the East?
+50. When was Christmas initially celebrated by many Christians in the East?

-53. Where did the tradition of candles in the windows start?
+53. Where did the tradition of candles in windows start in the US?

 Christmas Trivia for Kids